-I live on Alma Road and as a resident of this immediate area, I am on these roads travelling in all directions at different times of the days, I 100% suppor the mini-roundabouts pilot project.
+I live on Alma Road and as a resident of this immediate area, I am on these roads travelling in all directions at different times of the days.
+I 100% support the mini-roundabouts pilot project.
 It is long overdue and will go a long way to improving safety in this area, not just for motorists, but also for cyclists and pedestrians - particularly the elderly and small children.
 I hope that this goes beyond the pilot stage and that the roundabouts become permanent.
 We really do need them.
 Thank you for the opportunity to comment, and thank you for supporting our local community.

 Definitely better than speed humps.
 Hate going over those things on a bicycle.
 We get a bit worried about the additional travel time to and from work or coffee shops or community events.
-Your recent 40km/dr zone brisl report on page 39 highlights that more respondents believe the speed reduction has made the community less liveable than more liveable.
-The city of Subiaco did substantial works of a similar native everywhere 15 years ago.
-The place became a ghost fown very quickly.
-We chose to live near the city was fravel times so we could minimize travel time to spend more time with the family (and playing video games).
+Your recent 40km/hr zone trial report on page 39 highlights that more respondents believe the speed reduction has made the community less liveable than more liveable.
+The city of Subiaco did substantial works of a similar nature everywhere 15 years ago.
+The place became a ghost town very quickly.
+We chose to live near the city was travel times so we could minimise travel time to spend more time with the family (and playing video games).

-The commute times are really important to us and if they increase then we are unha-
+The commute times are really important to us and if they increase then we are unhappy.

 With regard the mention of a 40km/hr zone.
-I read the report you released for doing the same thing nearby, it was painful.
+I read the report you released for doing the same thing nearby.
+It was painful.
 The speed change in that 40km/hr zone was particularly ineffective at changing the vehicle speeds.
 They reduced by less than 1km/hr.
-This was supported by the survey in the report indicating way more people feel it is oit to speed now the speed limit is 40km/hr.
-In summary, everyone is still doing the same regarding improved safety or changes to traffic profiles have to be a result of uncontrolled variables, placebo effect or chemy picked nonsense regerong insprived series or changes to trainic promes naive to de a result of uncontrolled variables, gadebo effect of cherry picked horsesses.
+This was supported by the same the second second by the survey in the report indicating way more people feel it is ok to speed now the speed limit is 40km/hr.
+In summary, everyone is still doing the same speed,

 Failing to change the speed cars travel at makes the report bonkers because they are comparing when cars were going 50 km/hr to now when they are still going 50km/hr.

 Despite cars still travelling the same speed, they are claiming the change in speed has improved safety which is impossible.
-All those conclusions
+All those conclusions regarding improved safety or changes to traffic profiles have to be a result of uncontrolled variables, placebo effect or cherry picked nonsense.
 All those survey respondents who said they now feel safer definitely weren't safer.
-There is F-all difference between a car hitting you at 48km/hr.
-Reaction distance changes are also imprecipible for such a speed change.
+There is F-all difference between a car hitting you at 48km/hr or 49km/hr.
+Reaction distance changes are also imperceptible for such a speed change.
 They seem more effected by the belief they are safer than any actual improvement in their safety.
 Hence, the only logical way to guarantee improved safety stats and perceptions is to pretend we changed the speed limit.
-Send an all staff email and community facebook message telling everyone you'll change the speed limit on Monday, call in sick and go to the beach.
+Send an all staff email and community facebook message telling everyone you'll change the speed limit on Monday.
+Then on Monday, call in sick and go to the beach.
 Never change the speed limit.
 No one will notice.
+Everyone wins!

-I disagree with the proposed mini roundabouts project
+I disagree with the proposed mini roundabouts project.

-By having stop signs at one face of the intersection, at least one party is required to stop and fook.
-I think drivers tend to be more careless/reckless at roundabouts as they are fulled into a false sense of security - they may approach the roundabout 5 times with no other cars approaching.
+By having stop signs at one face of the intersection, at least one party is required to stop and look.
+I think drivers tend to be more careless/reckless at roundabouts as they are lulled into a false sense of security - they may approach the roundabout 5 times with no other cars approaching.
 Then on the 6th time they are confident there won't be other cars but it's the one time there is."